-- Once NUA 101 is started, the student has 3 semesters (including the one NUA 101 was taken in) to complete all courses in the series.
-Outside of the 3-semester time frame, students will need to retake NUA 101 and restart the progression. - If NUA 101 is not satisfactorily completed, the student will need to take the entire course starting with NUA 101.
-We suggest the student to take the course from a different instructor. - Students will only be given one retake opportunity for NUA 101 in any course for any permissible reason and then will not be readmitted into the PPCC NUA program again. - Any student who fails either their background check or drug test must wait two years to be eligible for readmission into the program. - If a student fails either NUA 170 or 171 then the student will not be readmitted to the program
+- Once NUA 1001 is started, the student has 3 semesters (including the one NUA 1001 was taken in) to complete all courses in the series.
+Outside of the 3-semester time frame, students will need to retake NUA 1001 and restart the progression. - If NUA 1001 is not satisfactorily completed, the student will need to take the entire course starting with NUA 1001.
+We suggest the student to take the course from a different instructor. - Students will only be given one retake opportunity for NUA 1001 in any course for any permissible reason and then will not be readmitted into the PPSC NUA program again. - Any student who fails their background check will not be eligible for readmission into the NUA program.
+Any student who fails their drug test must wait two years to be eligible for readmission into the program. - If a student fails either NUA 1070 or 1071, readmission to the program is under the discretion of the NUA Department Chair and student must redo the entire NUA program starting with NUA 1001.